Guys, I am so excited. Only one more month until that two year mark. That magical number the WHO recommends. This was my ultimate breastfeeding goal.

 I will say it’s not the most comfortable position for me, but he usually only wants to nurse for 3-4 minutes because he’s so busy running and playing.

 We are still twiddling, and now even playing a new “game” of what happens when I lift mommy’s shirt up in a room full of people.
-Not awesome, but for now I’m just trying to be consistent and let him know I don’t like that.
+He thinks it’s hilarious.
+I obviously don’t (although sometimes I have to bite my tongue, because his laugh make me start laughing), so for now I’m just trying to be consistent and let him know I don’t like that.